Table of Contents

 Long-term, chronic alcohol abuse can lead to a less common, though potentially life threatening condition known as Wernicke-Korsakoff Syndrome (WKS), sometimes referred to as simply “wet brain.”

-Alcohol dependence and addiction is usually associated with more common health problems like cardiovascular disease and cirrhosis of the liver, as well as increasing a person’s risk for certain cancers.
+Alcohol dependence and addiction is usually associated with more common health problems like cardiovascular disease and cirrhosis of the liver, as well as increasing a person’s risk for certain cancers, according to the CDC.

 While all of the unhealthy side effects of long-term or excessive alcohol use are concerning, wet brain can be especially problematic since it is not well known and can be avoided if addiction is treated earlier.